Calrion/votebot/README.md

 ## What is this?

-The world will love bots until they take over. `votebot` is a bot for [Slack](https://slack.com/) which allows you to ... well, vote!
-`votebot` is built using Python on AWS Lambda and driven by the Outgoing Webhook integration in Slack.
+The world will love bots until they take over.
+Until the, we'll keep making them! `votebot` is a bot for [Slack](https://slack.com/) which allows you to ... well, vote! `votebot` is built using Python on AWS Lambda and driven by the Outgoing Webhook integration in Slack.

 ## Under the hood

 The options for `votebot` are stored in a DynamoDB table for persistence between Lambda function runs.
 The hash key is titled `selection` and a second attrbute called `options` stores each votable option.
 They are stored as comma-separated values.
+There is a another attribute, called `icon_emoji` which allows you to customize the reaction emoji that users can click on.
 For each option, the following convention is used:

 ```
 Title / description1 / description2 / description3,